The Watertown High School Academic Decathlon team is headed to Nationals after winning first place at the state competition in Green Bay in February!

 Flyer for Pippin the Musical

-💙🏫 It's School Counselor Appreciation Week and we invite you to join us in thanking our very own caring and compassionate school counselors - Mindy Ganser, Bryce Steckbauer, Kelly Cunningham, Jesse Leonhardt, Lora Konz, Avery Harris, Erikka Olson, Matthew Dunn, and Amy True.
+💙🏫 It's School Counselor Appreciation Week and we invite you to join us in thanking our very own caring and compassionate school counselors - Mindy Ganser, Bryce Steckbauer, Kelly Cunningham, Jesse Leonhardt, Lora Konz, Avery Nickels, Erikka Olson, Matthew Dunn, and Amy True.
 The Watertown Unified School District is fortunate to have you, and we thank you for all you do for our students!

 School Counselors Week